 There are two types of genetic mutations:

 ●Germline mutations are inherited, passed from parent to child.
-Between 5 and 10 percent of breast cancers are caused by germline mutations, such as those in BRCA1 and BRCA2.
-These mutations increase the risk of developing breast and ovarian cancer.
+Between 5 and 10 percent of breast cancers are caused by germline mutations.
+Mutations in two major genes, known as BRCA1 and BRCA2, are a frequent cause of hereditary breast/ovarian cancer.
+These mutations increase the risk of developing these and other cancers.

 WHO SHOULD CONSIDER GENETIC TESTING?

-Genetic counseling and testing should be considered for women who have:
+Genetic counseling and testing should be considered for women who have (or have had):

 ●Multiple close family members affected with breast or ovarian cancer, particularly if the relative was diagnosed with cancer at an early age (less than 50 years old).
 Close family members include your mother, sister, or daughter; close family members can include men with breast cancer.

-●A close family member with more than one cancer, such as breast cancer involving both breasts or breast and ovarian cancer
+●A personal history or close family member with more than one cancer, such as breast cancer involving both breasts or breast and ovarian cancer.

 ●Multiple generations of close family with cancer (eg, grandmother, mother, sister).
 Family history on the father's side is as important as the mother's side.
 It is also important to know the cancer history of your cousins on both sides of your family.

-●Other cancers in addition to breast and ovarian cancer in women can be suggestive of hereditary cancer.
+●A personal or family history of cancers besides breast and ovarian cancer – This can be suggestive of hereditary cancer.
 For example, it is important to know if there are relatives with pancreatic, prostate, colon, or male breast cancer.

-BRCA testing should be initiated with an individual who has cancer, whenever possible.
-Usually this would mean testing a woman with ovarian cancer or breast cancer diagnosed at the youngest age within the family.
+When indicated, BRCA testing should be initiated with an individual who has cancer rather than a family member without cancer, whenever possible.
+Usually this means testing a woman with ovarian cancer or breast cancer diagnosed at the youngest age within the family.
 If a mutation is not found, it is often not helpful to test family members without cancer.

-Costs and insurance coverage — Because the BRCA genes are large and include hundreds of different mutations, testing can be expensive.
+Costs and insurance coverage — Genetic testing is offered by many different labs.
+The cost varies depending on the extent of testing that is performed.
 In the United States, most health insurance companies will cover most of the costs.
+However, insurance companies often have specific criteria that must be met to cover testing.
 Your doctor or genetic counselor might need to write a letter to explain why testing is needed.

 Many people are worried about how the results of genetic testing will affect the chance of getting health or life insurance in the future.
 In the United States, a federal law known as the Genetic Information Nondiscrimination Act (GINA) prohibits health insurers and employers from using your genetic information.
 This law is intended to encourage Americans to take advantage of genetic testing if needed.
 In general, the law means that: